tinahbu/ml_notes/algorithms/feature_engineering.md

             the line in which the projection of the points (red dots) is the most spread out.
 Or mathematically speaking, it’s the line that maximizes the variance (the average of the squared distances from the projected points (red dots) to the origin). the eigenvectors of the Covariance matrix are actually the directions of the axes where there is the most variance (most information) and that we call Principal Components.
 And eigenvalues are simply the coefficients attached to eigenvectors, which give the amount of variance carried in each Principal Component.
             By ranking your eigenvectors in order of their eigenvalues, highest to lowest, you get the principal components in order of significance.
+        - Why SVD instead of diagolization?
+            - using the SVD to perform PCA makes much better sense numerically than forming the covariance matrix to begin with, since the formation of **𝐗****𝐗**⊤XX⊤ can cause loss of precision.
     - Feature vector
         - Take the eigenvalues $\lambda_1, \lambda_2, ..., \lambda_p$ and sort them from largest to smallest
         - take the first $k$ columns